majorx234/ratatui_examples/README.md

 - get progress information from another thread through a channel to show a progressbar
 ## 3. fuzzy finder
-- WIP
-- some kind of search interface
+-  search interface with fuzzy matching of search string